 The start of January sees two patterns coming together: The Post-Holiday slump and the quarterly buying cycle.

-January 1st isn’t just the start of a new year, but of course a new quarter too and ad spend follows a quarterly cycle throughout the year.
+January 1st isn’t just the start of a new year, but of course, a new quarter too, and ad spending follows a quarterly cycle throughout the year.
 Advertising budgets are frequently set quarterly and campaigns end at the end of the quarter, reducing demand come the first of the month.

 It’s worth saying that these patterns don’t affect every publisher, but they are widespread.
 With many publishers experiencing the “double-tap” of lower traffic and lower CPMs, the revenue hit can be substantial.

 Big, scary drops in January aren’t nice, but they aren’t unusual either.
 This is a common pattern.
 It doesn’t necessarily mean anything is broken or that you need to roll out drastic changes (that might interfere with recovery).